DynaPlex/docs/docs/source/getting_started/conda.rst

 5. **Start Using Python with DynaPlex**

    You are now ready to use Python with DynaPlex.
 Explore various example usages provided in the ``python/scripts`` folder.
+For instance, we show how you can load your MDP, run the DCL algorithm using different neural networks, or train a different RL-algorithm, for instance PPO.
+Note that we provide RL-algorithms via the Python library ``tianshou``, see: https://tianshou.readthedocs.io/en/stable/ for the documentation and all available algorithms.
 Note that if you make changes to the C++ code, you will need to rebuild the PyBindings.

 Additional Notes (Optional)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~